 Hours of service to clients will be based on the individual needs of the carer.
 The project is flexible and functions within The Department of Health Guidelines.

-People will be requested to contribute to care assistance.
+People are requested to contribute to care assistance.
+Our fees for 1-on-1 assistance are $10 per hour (negotiable).
+Social picnic bus trips are $15 per day and $10 per day for social shopping bus trips.
 However no one will be discriminated against or refused service on the grounds that they can not contribute to the cost.

 For more information please contact Janine on (02) 6685 1629.